-Data for our workforce has been drawn from our Staff Equalities Monitoring Questionnaire which was issued to all staff, returned and analysed between August 2020 and October 2020.
+Data for our workforce has been drawn from our Staff Equalities Monitoring Questionnaire which was issued to all staff, returned and analysed between August 2022 and October 2022.

-The workforce data used in the following analysis is current as at 31st October 2020.
-However, when considering certain issues such as recruitment and leavers the relevant data is based on the financial years 2018-19 and 2019-20.
-Bonus payments have been considered in the year to 31st March 2020.
+The workforce data used in the following analysis is current as at 30th September 2022.
+However, when considering certain issues such as recruitment and leavers the relevant data is based on the financial years 2020-21 and 2021-22.

-The Board currently has a total of 41 staff, this comprises 41 permanent members of staff, which is adjusted to a full time equivalent of 39.9 when flexible working practices are taken into account.
+The Board currently has a total of 43 staff, this includes 43 permanent members of staff, which is adjusted to a full time equivalent of 40.81 when flexible working practices are taken into account.